 Liquid Dish Detergent

 Stir together 10 parts water and 1 part liquid dish detergent in a clean spray bottle.
 Soak the weeds with this mixture and it will kill them.
 This method works best during the hottest part of the day because the liquid dish soap gets sticky on the leaves and stems as the water evaporates, and dries them out.
-This will quickly kill the weed.

 Pour white vinegar into a clean spray bottle, and spray it directly on the leaves of weeds.
 This will dry out the moisture in the weed's leaves and kill it.
 There is some debate about whether this kills the roots and as such really kills the plants, so you will want to pull the weed out once the vinegar does its work.
 Since vinegar can change the pH of soil, it's not a good idea to spray it directly on the soil.